 Aloe plants look amazing, are easy to care for and their sap helps cuts heal faster.
 They are the perfect double-duty houseplant.
 Place in bright light and let soil dry out between watering.
 They thrive on neglect!

 This neon green plant is a vine that can grow up to 10 feet long.
 Pothos doesn’t need much light to grow, so it works great in bathrooms or offices.
 Water when soil is dry – or when leaves start to wilt.

 3. Snake plant

 Nearly impossible to kill, snake plants (also known as sansevieria) can survive for a month without water.
-Their striking, statuesque leaves add instant height to any space.
+Its striking, statuesque leaves add instant height to any space.
 Snake plants can tolerate any amount of light.
-Water when soil is dry.
+Water when soil is dry to the touch.

 4. Peace lily

 The peace lily — with its broad, dark green leaves and charming, white flowers — fits well in just about every décor.
 Because peace lily is one of the most efficient houseplants at filtering indoor pollutants from the air, it’s a great pick for bedrooms.
 Place in bright light and water when soil is dry.

 Hard to say, but easy to care for!
 Bromeliad, which is a cousin of the pineapple, exudes a colorful, tropical vibe.
 Plant in a shallow pot, place in bright light and water once a week.
 That’s it!

 These are just five of the toughest houseplants.
 If you’re looking to expand your collection, consider Chinese evergreen (aglaonema), dracaena, ZZ plant and palms.